 Take a step back in time at the annual Philip Foster Farm Cider Squeeze.

 The Philip Foster Farm is a historic 1840s homestead featuring original and reconstructed buildings.
-Visitors to the farm participate in hands-on activities and get an insider’s look at how life was on a working farm along the Oregon Trail.
+Visitors to the farm participate in hands-on activities and get an insider’s look at what life was like on a working farm along the Oregon Trail.

-Aside from cider making, the event will have tours of the houses; hands-on corn grinding, log cabin building, and cross-cut sawing in the 1860s barn; blacksmithing demonstrations; and re-enactors sharing the history of the farm.
-There will also be live music, folk dancing, and kids crafts.
-Food options include hamburgers, hot dogs and donuts from Joe’s Donuts.
+Aside from cider making, the event will have tours of the houses; hands-on corn grinding, log cabin building, and cross-cut sawing in the 1860s barn; blacksmithing demonstrations; board and wringer laundry boards; a new schoolhouse to explore; and community vendors.
+There is also live music, folk dancing, kids crafts and food for purchase.

 On top of all that homestead entertainment is the country store stocked with toys, games, candy, household goods, books, textiles, and clothing all themed to the 1800s through early 1900s.
 They also stock handmade and authentic items like candles, knitted and woven goods, woodcraft items, and iron work.